-- [17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable. - [18] This Court notes that the delay in this case is only three days.
-The Corporation has confirmed that, given the limited delay and absence of prejudice to the Corporation, it does not oppose an extension of time for filing the appeal in this case.
-The Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of the present appeal.
+[17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable.

+[18] This Court notes that the delay in this case is only five days.
+The Corporation has confirmed that, given the minimal delay and absence of prejudice to the Corporation, it does not oppose an extension of time for filing the appeal in this case.